Devon (sausage)

 Devon (also known by many other names) is a type of manufactured meat product sold in Australia and New Zealand.

 Overview

 Typical commercial preparations list the major ingredient as "meat including pork".
 It is usually composed of several types of pork, basic spices, and a binder.

 It is considered to be a cheap meat product and is sold in the deli section of supermarkets.

 It is usually served in a sandwich, often with tomato sauce, and can also be fried in slices.

-Devon would be classed as "luncheon meat" in the UK or a "cold cut" in the USA.
+Devon would be classed as "luncheon meat" in the UK or a "cold cut" in the US.

-Devon is sometimes associated with "blackfulla feed" (that is, the food commonly eaten by modern Indigenous Australians, not to be confused with bush tucker which is traditional foods originating before colonisation) because many Aboriginal and Torres Strait Islanders are of lower socioeconomic status, and devon is inexpensive.
-One Sydney Indigenous father gained notoriety on social media for his cooking, often including devon.
-However, this laughing self-identification with "unhealthy" processed food high in fat, has also been criticised from within the Aboriginal community.

 Terminology

 The product is known by a variety of names in different regions of Australia and New Zealand: